jseutter/pyweek10/README.rst

 Play the Game
 -------------

-Arrows to steer, most other keys to flap
+Left and Right to steer, press up (repeatedly) to fly

 Land on top of other things to kill them.